Henry Hyde: Clinton impeachment

 Hyde argued that the House had a constitutional and civic duty to impeach Bill Clinton for perjury.
 In the Resolution on Impeachment of the President, Hyde wrote:

 Clinton was impeached by the House on two charges: perjury and obstruction of justice.
 Hyde served as chief House manager (prosecutor) at the President's trial in the Senate; he became known for his remarks in his closing argument:

 Despite Hyde's efforts, President Clinton was acquitted of both perjury and obstruction of justice.
 With a two-thirds majority required for conviction, only 45 senators voted for conviction on the perjury charge and only 50 on the obstruction of justice charge.

+Despite being on opposites sides during the impeachment, Hyde was good friends with representative Barney Frank who praised his efforts to keep the impeachment "personality free".

 Extramarital affair

-While Hyde was spearheading the impeachment of President Bill Clinton amid the revelations of the Clinton–Lewinsky affair, it was revealed that Hyde himself had conducted an extramarital sexual affair with Cherie Snodgrass, who was also married.
-Hyde admitted to the affair and attributed the relationship as a "youthful indiscretion".
+While Hyde was spearheading the impeachment of President Bill Clinton amid the revelations of the Clinton–Lewinsky affair, it was revealed that Hyde himself had conducted an extramarital sexual affair with a former beauty stylist named Cherie Snodgrass, who was also married.
+Hyde admitted to the affair and called the relationship a "youthful indiscretion".
 He was 41 years old and married when the affair occurred.
 Hyde said the affair ended when Snodgrass' husband confronted Mrs. Hyde.
-At the time, Snodgrass was also married and had three children.
+At the time, Snodgrass was 29, also married and had three children.

 The Snodgrasses divorced in 1967.
 The Hydes reconciled and remained married until Mrs. Hyde's death in 1992.